Isaac Paredes homers as Tampa Bay Rays beat Los Angeles Dodgers 11-10

 NUMBERS

-Tampa Bay leads the majors with 101 homers.
-The Dodgers have 89. … The Rays stole five bases and have an MLB-best 47 in May.
+Los Angeles went 4-6 on a trip that also included stops in St. Louis and Atlanta. … Tampa Bay leads the majors with 101 homers.
+The Dodgers have 89. … The Rays stole five bases and have an MLB-best 47 in May, including 32 in the last 12 games.

 UP NEXT